-Human beings have painted bulls since we lived in caved.
-Their heaving muscles and volitile power represented fertility in Hinduism, virility to the Celts, and the eternal cosmos to the Minoans.
-Picasso imagined himself as a sexual minotaur — half man, half bull.
+Human beings have painted bulls since we lived in caves.
+Their heaving muscles and volatile power represented fertility in Hinduism, virility to the Celts, and the eternal cosmos to the Minoans.
+Picasso imagined himself as a sexual minotaur—half man, half bull.

-And so we meet the Korean artist Lee Jung-seob, whose most famous artworks are a series of massive, energic bulls.
+The Korean artist Lee Jung-seob is most famous for his series artworks depicting massive, energic bulls.
 The powerful creatures are rendered in equally powerful brushstrokes, a masterclass in expressionist gesture.
-But unlike the bullish Picasso, it was Lee Jung-seob's fragility and loss that defined his life, and a series of tiny, delicate drawings on tinfoil that bring us closest to this enigmatic artist.
+But unlike the bullish Picasso, it was Lee Jung-seob’s fragility and loss that defined his life, and a series of tiny, delicate drawings on tinfoil that bring us closest to this enigmatic artist.

 Lee Jung-seob was born in what is now North Korea, at the time an occupied territory of Japan’s Meiji government.
 After developing a love of art in high school, Lee traveled to Tokyo to study.
 First enrolling in the renowned Teikoku Art School (now the Musashino Art University) in a program for occidental, or 'western' painting, Lee left to join a more avant-garde program at Bunka Gakuen University.
 During his time at Bunka Gakuen, Lee met a young poet, Yamamoto Masako, and after graduation, they married and moved to the city of Wonsan, South Hamgyeong Province.